Cold Weather: Tips On How To Save Money on Your Energy Costs

 You may get Cold Weather Payments if you get certain benefits or Support for Mortgage Interest.

-You’ll get a payment if the average temperature in your area is recorded as, or forecast to be, zero degrees Celsius or below over seven consecutive days.
+You’ll get a payment if the average temperature in your area is recorded as, or forecast to be, 0 °C or below for 7 consecutive days.

 You’ll get £25 for each 7-day period of very cold weather between November 1st, 2025, and March 31st, 2026.